nabilarahmat/RestaurantReviews/README.md

 <img width="649" alt="image" src="https://github.com/nabilarahmat/data-transformation-and-visualization/assets/168509585/91df62a1-c3ba-4e95-86a7-3eaac87afcf4">

+## Milestone 2 - Publish a Data Dashboard on Cloud Connected to Live DB

+### STEP 1 - SETUP CLOUD DB

+Cloud database server was setup using Google Cloud BigQuery due to its seamless integration with Google Looker Studio.

+### STEP 2 - LOAD DATA IN CLOUD DB

+The cleaned 4 csv files were loaded into the Cloud DB.
+Data for each csv was uploaded into respective dataset.

+### STEP 3 - BUILD VISUALIZATION ON CLOUD DB

+Setup Cloud DB connection to replace CSV files.
+The previous visualization dashboard was refreshed to reflect data from Cloud DB.

-Note: Details of each steps were documented on Confluence and will be uploaded into this repo as a separate files later on.
+*Note: Details of each steps were documented on Confluence and will be uploaded into this repo as a separate files later on.*